GibzB/CloudChallenge/README.md

 # ☁️ Cloud Challenges
 My cloud computing learning journey.
 My hope is to encourage you to build secure, scalable, highly available and cost-effective cloud applications.

-## Google Cloud Fundamentals: Getting Started with Cloud Marketplace
+## Google Cloud Fundamentals: Cloud Marketplace
 Used Google Cloud Marketplace to quickly and easily deploy a LAMP stack on a Compute Engine instance.
 The Bitnami LAMP Stack provides a complete web development environment for Linux that can be launched in one click.

 #### Lessons Learnt